All Episodes

 People go to the doctor and they expect their first dollar to be covered.

-They demand no copies, they demand no deductible.
+They demand no deductible.

 Well, how many other insurance products offer you that?

-Your house, your car?
+Your car?

 Your health insurance shouldn't pay for your kids' physical before the basketball season.

-Uh you you you need what you need to do, quite simply, is go back to a real catastrophic insurance model where the big diseases, heart disease or cancer or car accident, don't bankrupt you.
+What you need to do, quite simply, is go back to a real catastrophic insurance model where the big diseases, heart disease or cancer or car accident, don't bankrupt you.

 But other than that, you're paying for health care like you're buying groceries through the year.

-And maybe the deductible is $5,000, $6,000, what have you, then what happens is people shop around for that physical for the basketball program or what have you.
+Then what happens is people shop around for that physical for the basketball program or what have you.

 And you put the consumer back into health care.

-Then you you redo the tax code so that I can deduct the premium I pay as a single purchaser in the individual market and not have to rely on my employer.
+Then you redo the tax code so that I can deduct the premium I pay as a single purchaser in the individual market and not have to rely on my employer.

 And unfortunately, they didn't get any traction.